 - Terminally Dependent Society: Prince Regent Wienis learns that they've become fatally dependent on the Foundation when he tries to conquer Terminus, but the military, along with the planetary population, rise up against him.

 - Title Drop: This story was originally published under the name "Bridle and Saddle".
 Mayor Hardin tells Prince Regent Wienis a Beast Fable about a man, a horse, and a wolf.
-The wolf is an enemy of both the horse and the man, but to cooperate, the man asks if he can place a bridle and saddle on the horse.
+The wolf is an enemy of both the horse and the man, but to cooperate, the man asks if he can place a bridle and saddle on the horse, and after defeating the wolf the horse finds himself unable to get rid of them.
 The bridle and saddle represent the Scam Religion that Mayor Hardin created, which has given Terminus control over the Four Kingdoms.

-- To Win Without Fighting: Anacreon sends a fleet of ships to capture Terminus, including an enormous cruiser they've recently repaired, so that they have exclusive access to the Foundation's high-level technology.
+- To Win Without Fighting: Anacreon sends a fleet of ships to capture Terminus, including an enormous cruiser they've recently repaired with the help of the Foundation, so that they have exclusive access to the Foundation's high-level technology.
 However, the Mayor of Terminus instructed the ever-present monks, a religious order taught to operate the atomic technology, to stop the fleet and incite mass riots across Anacreon just before they arrive at Terminus.
-The monocracy quickly crumbles in the face of revolting citizens and they never actually fight the Foundation.
+The monarchy quickly crumbles in the face of revolting citizens and they never actually fight the Foundation.

 - Unfortunate Names: The King of Anacreon has a regent named Wienis (reads like a portmanteau of wiener and penis, but is actually pronounced "why-nuss").
 Mayor Hardin thinks he might suffer from an Inferiority Superiority Complex, and decides to rename the Mile-Long Ship they're repairing the Wienis.